-The Group recognises a loss allowance for expected credit losses ("ECLs") on financial assets measured at amortised cost (including cash and cash equivalents, interest and other receivables and debt securities).
+The Group recognises a loss allowance for expected credit losses ("ECLs") on financial assets measured at amortised cost (including cash and cash equivalents, interest and other receivables).
 Financial assets measured at fair value are not subject to the ECL assessment.